Goodness of fit by Neyman-Pearson testing: Introduction

-Interpreting the GoF problem as a one of 2ST with unbalanced samples, $\Nreference>\Ndata$, opens the door to the deployment of 2ST methods for GoF.
+Interpreting GoF as a 2ST with unbalanced samples, $\Nreference>\Ndata$, opens the door to the deployment of 2ST methods for GoF.
 Particularly relevant in our context are the classifier-based 2ST and GoF methods first proposed by Friedman in Ref.~\cite{Friedman:2003id}.
-The basic idea is to train a classifier to tell apart the $\data$ from the $\reference$ data.
+The basic idea is to train a classifier to distinguish $\data$ from $\reference$.
 If the two data sets are drawn from the same distribution, the trained classifier will be unable to discriminate.
-On the contrary, it will possess some discrimination power if the distributions are different.
-The performances of the trained classifier, as quantified by any standard classification metric, can thus be used as a metric to assess the difference between the two data sets.
+It will however posses some discrimination power if the distributions are different.
+The performance of the trained classifier, as quantified by any standard classification metric, can thus be used as a metric to assess the difference between the two data sets.
 This procedure defines a 2ST and in turn a GoF test.
 More general metrics could be employed to define the GoF test, not necessarily related with classification performances.
-One option mentioned in Ref.~\cite{Friedman:2003id} is to use standard univariate GoF metrics like Kolmogorov--Smirnov, or others, on the output of the trained classifier evaluated on $\data$ and on $\reference$.
+One option mentioned in Ref.~\cite{Friedman:2003id} is to use standard univariate GoF methods, such as the Kolmogorov--Smirnov test, on the output of the trained classifier evaluated on $\data$ and on $\reference$.
 In this case, the classifier is basically employed for dimensionality reduction and the actual GoF test is performed with a traditional univariate method.

 Classifier-based GoF (C-GoF) methods have been investigated only sporadically in the high energy physics literature.
 See Ref.~\cite{Williams:2010vh,Weisser:2016cnc,claeskens2004goodness} and more recently Ref.~\cite{Chakravarti:2021svb}.
-In computer science instead, the simplest C-GoF implementation based on the classification accuracy metric~\cite{Lopez-PazO17} has been studied and employed quite extensively to assess the quality of generative models.
+In computer science, the simplest C-GoF implementation based on the classification accuracy metric~\cite{Lopez-PazO17} has been studied and employed quite extensively to assess the quality of generative models.

 \paragraph{Neyman--Pearson testing}